mzgsxs/mzgsxs-mzgsxs.github.io/_posts/2025-01-16-Testing-tensor-cores.md

 print(f"Max absolute error between TF32 and FP32: {error}")

 ```
-I do observe a speedup and difference in the result matrix:
+I do observe a speedup and difference in the resulting matrix:
 ```
 ---------------------------  ------------  ------------  ------------  ------------  ------------  ------------
                        Name    Self CPU %      Self CPU   CPU total %     CPU total  CPU time avg    # of Calls